-No. Action Lead & Partner(s) Timeframe S/M/L 1 Work with the OPW In progressing the CFRAM Flood risk management plans in Co Monaghan to prioritise projects to reduce surface water risk and provide for detailed mapping of areas prone to surface water and groundwater flood risk.
-Water Services Planning Roads Dept OPW IT section Medium-Long 2 Incorporate considerations of the impact of climate change into proposals submitted under the OPW Minor Works Programme to ensure that measures proposed are adaptable to future climatic changes.
-Road Section, MD Offices, OPW Short-Long 3 Develop a severe weather event maintenance plan, to ensure, for example: Roads Section, MD Offices.
+No. Action Lead & Partner(s) Timeframe S/M/L 1 Work with the OPW In progressing the CFRAM Flood risk management plans in Co Monaghan to prioritise projects to reduce flood risk and provide for detailed mapping of areas prone to surface water and groundwater flood risk.
+Planning Roads Dept IT section Medium-Long 2 Incorporate considerations of the impact of climate change into proposals submitted under the OPW Minor Works Programme to ensure that measures proposed are adaptable to future climatic changes.
+Road Section, MD Offices, OPW Short-Long 3 Develop a severe weather event maintenance plan, to ensure, for example: an appropriate stock of sand bags and other flood minimisation supplies. gulley maintenance and cleaning programs.
+Roads Section, MD Offices.
 Short 4 Ensure that flood event emergency response plans are reviewed annually to ensure the appropriate resource capacity is in place to provide an effective emergency response.
 Roads section, Fire Services.
-Short appropriate resource capacity is in place to provide an effective efficiency response.
+Short